Capella Space: Contracts

 In 2019, the National Reconnaissance Office (NRO) awarded Capella a contract to study the integration of Capella's commercial radar imagery with the NRO's government-owned surveillance satellites.
 The U.S. Air Force awarded Capella a contract in November 2019 to incorporate the company's imagery into the Air Force's virtual reality software.
 Capella also has a contract with the Navy, and the National Geospatial-Intelligence Agency signed a Cooperative Research and Development Agreement (CRADA), earlier in 2020 to allow researchers from the U.S. government's intelligence community to assist Capella.
 An inter-satellite link with Inmarsat's network of geostationary communications satellites enables real-time tasking of Capella's satellites.
 Customers can use a self-service electronic portal and API to task a Capella satellite for a radar image.
 In 2021, Capella received a $3 million research contract in support of the Space Development Agency's National Defense Space Architecture.
 Capella was chosen through a broad agency announcement.

 In 2023, Capella was awarded a Proliferated Low Earth Orbit Satellite-Based Services (PLEO) contract through the U.S. Space Systems Command (SSC) to support SSC and the U.S. Space Force with access to SAR imagery for key missions.
-Capella was also awarded two Commercial Satellite Data Acquisition (CSDA) contracts with NASA to determine the suitability of Capella's data to advance NASA's Earth science missions: a multi-year blanket purchase agreement and a n indefinite-delivery, indefinite-quantity, multiple-award contract.
+Capella was also awarded two Commercial Satellite Data Acquisition (CSDA) contracts with NASA to determine the suitability of Capella's data to advance NASA's Earth science missions: a multi-year blanket purchase agreement and an indefinite-delivery, indefinite-quantity, multiple-award contract.
 This enables NASA research evaluators from across the country with easy access to Capella's high-resolution data archive and automated tasking capabilities as they find novel new ways to monitor the Earth and the environment.

 In 2024, Capella was awarded $15 million by the U.S. Air Force to develop a next-generation SAR sensor and received an award from the Space Development Agency to participate in the HALO contracting vehicle.

 In partnership with Pacific Geomatics, Capella imagery is available to government offices across Canada through Canada's National Master Standing Offers.
 Canadian officials have easy access to Capella's high-quality imagery and automated tasking capabilities for a variety of use cases including monitoring natural resources, mining operations, ice flows, maritime activity and more.